sblauth/cashocs/docs/source/demos/shape_optimization/doc_shape_poisson.rst

 In this demo, we investigate the basics of CASHOCS for shape optimization problems.
-As a model problem, we investigate the following one from `Etling et al., First and Second Order Shape Optimization Based on Restricted Mesh Deformations <https://doi.org/10.1137/19M1241465>`_
+As a model problem, we investigate the following one from `Etling, Herzog, Loayza, Wachsmuth, First and Second Order Shape Optimization Based on Restricted Mesh Deformations <https://doi.org/10.1137/19M1241465>`_

 .. math::